sec-bit/zkPoD-node/README.md

 |  PoD-AS*   |    34540     |     344      |    498    |            2226             |   183,485   |

-`*` PoD-AS protocol does not support 1 GiB file on Ethereum network at present.
+`*` PoD-AS protocol does not support 1 GiB file on the Ethereum network at present.

 #### Gas Cost on Ethereum